MC Paul Barman: Early life

 Barman is from Ridgewood, New Jersey.
 He is Jewish.
 He attended Brown University.

 Career

 MC Paul Barman released his debut EP, It's Very Stimulating, on Wordsound in 2000; it was produced by Prince Paul.

-His first studio album, Paullelujah!, was released on Coup d'État in 2002.
+His first studio album, Paullelujah!, was released on Coup d'État in 2002; it was produced by Prince Paul, MF DOOM, Mike V, and Phofo.

 He released his second studio album, Thought Balloon Mushroom Cloud, on Househusband in 2009.

 He has toured with Blackalicious.
 He has taught a hip hop class to high school kids at the Bank Street College of Education.

 In 2018, he released (((Echo Chamber))), his first studio album since 2009's Thought Balloon Mushroom Cloud, on Mello Music Group.
 It included productions from MF Doom, Questlove, and Mark Ronson, as well as guest appearances from Open Mike Eagle and Masta Ace.

 Musical style and influences

 The New York Times called his music "a surreal departure from the rap norm".
 His music has been influenced by Boogie Down Productions, Jungle Brothers, Wu-Tang Clan, MC Lyte, and De La Soul.